JoyPeter-Atule/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Change current user to new user
+Script to print effective username of current user